confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 ```

 ### Kafka Streams
 With the [Kafka Streams library](https://kafka.apache.org/documentation/streams/), you can use Java code to construct a stream processing topology to create the application.
-A similiar Kafka Streams example to the ksqlDB one above may look similar to:
+A similar Kafka Streams example to the ksqlDB one above may look similar to:
 ```java
 Stream<String, Movie> movieStream = builder
   .stream(movieTopic)